openstack/openstack-manuals/doc/arch-design/source/design-networking/design-networking-design.rst

 (nova-network) provides a flat DHCP network with a single broadcast domain.
 This implementation does not support tenant isolation networks or advanced plug-ins, but it is currently the only way to implement a distributed layer-3 (L3) agent using the multi-host configuration.
-OpenStack Networking (neutron) is the official networking implementation and provides a pluggable architecture that supports a large variety of network methods.
+The Networking service (neutron) is the official networking implementation and provides a pluggable architecture that supports a large variety of network methods.
 Some of these include a layer-2 only provider network model, external device plug-ins, or